delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 We continue doing this until curr and last are one the same node at the start.

+For selection sort, we have all the numbers to start with and search over ALL of them for the smallest number and move it to the first position; then we search over all but one number for the next smallest number and move it to second position.

+For insertion sort, we get the numbers one by one.
+Each time when we have a new number say X, we search for the correct position of X among the numbers that are given so far (mind this is not ALL numbers but only numbers we have seen so far).
+When we find the position, we then INSERT the number X to this position by shifting numbers to the right.

 <a name="programming-bubble-sort-linked-list"></a>
 ### Programming a bubble sort for a linkedlist